Seventh Dimension

 Seventh Dimension is a Swedish progressive metal band formed in 2009.

 Biography

 The band was formed by main songwriter and guitarist Luca Delle Fave, drummer Marcus Thorén and bassist Rikard Wallström in Stockholm in 2009.
 They were initially a trio experimenting by playing covers and writing music while searching for a keyboard player and a lead vocalist.
 In 2010, keyboard player Erik Bauer and singer Nico Lauritsen joined the band to complete the line up.
+In 2023 the band parted ways with singer Nico Lauritsen who was replaced by new singer Markus Tälth.

 Demos and Circle of Life (2011–2013)

 In 2011, the band started recording demos for their debut album while debuting on the live scene as the opening band for Forgotten Suns.
 Then in the summer of 2012, they went on to record their first album Circle of Life that was released on January 15, 2013.
 The debut album featured sounds that were clearly inspired by the progressive rock/metal scene with influences such as Dream Theater, Symphony X and Andromeda.